“Eat once a day.” “Eat six times a day.” “Never eat,” “always eat,” “eat like our ancestors did,” or “eat like your favorite influencer does.”

 Before we jump into meal timing, let’s introduce you to your digestive system’s housekeeper: the migrating motor complex.

-The migrating motor complex is a system your body uses to cleanse and clear out your gut (1).
+The migrating motor complex, or MMC, is a system your body uses to cleanse and clear out your gut (1).
 Its purpose is to push things (food, waste, water, etc.) through your digestive tract (and out the other end!).

 Food, water, and other items aren’t supposed to sit in one part of your digestive system for too long.